Omaha Occupant Ejection Injury Lawyer

 When a passenger is partially or completely ejected from the vehicle during an automobile crash, the injuries will probably be catastrophic.
 In fact, one study found that 83 percent of automobile accident victims who were completely ejected from the vehicle did not survive the accident.

 There are many factors that may cause an occupant ejection accident, including device failure and the type of crash suffered.
-If another person’s negligence contributed to an accident and you were harmed, or if a loved one has been injured or killed in a passenger ejection accident, you may be eligible to collect compensation.
+If another person’s negligence contributed to an accident and you were harmed, or if a loved one has been injured or killed in an Omaha passenger ejection accident, you may be eligible to collect compensation.

 Even if the victim wasn’t wearing a seatbelt at the time of the accident, our legal team at Bottlinger Law, L.L.C. may be able to get you a settlement to cover your medical expenses and other costs.
 Call (402) 505-8234 today for a FREE consultation.